 Although adaptive leadership requires a great deal of effort, it provides substantial returns.
 Based on credible statistics, firms that are adaptive end up with immense gains both financially and operationally.
 They are able to weather storms and rise to the top even during periods of volatility.

-Thank you for reading CFI’s guide to adaptive leadership.
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide to Adaptive Leadership.
 To continue your development as a world-class financial analyst, these additional resources will be helpful: